GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 ## Relative TT residual analysis

-Script `relative_tt_residuals_plotter.py` generate timeline plots of seismic travel time residual analysis of one network relative to another network to identify potential GPS clock drift.
+Script `relative_tt_residuals_plotter.py` generates timeline plots of seismic travel time residual analysis of one network relative to another network to identify potential GPS clock drift.
 Given an ensemble of events common to a pair of networks, for each station its travel-time residual for each event is subtracted from the same event on all common stations of another network, and all such